 2. Cut the glass capillary to length and examine cut under magnification.
 The most effective cut can be made by scoring the glass lightly with a diamond scribe and pulling straight apart lengthwise.
 Inspect the cut end under + 20x magnification (as shown in figure 3 below).
 If the end cut is very jagged, recut to obtain a fairly flat end before polishing.

 3. Select a guide sleeve for the capillary jig which is as close as possible to the outer diameter of the glass capillary tubing you are polishing.
 One PEEK sleeve for ~ 360um OD tubing is included, it is easy to cut 1/16” PEEK tubing of any size to match your needs.

 4. Place the capillary jig on the Capillary Polishing Station over the green disk.
 This one is higher than the others and will afford clearance to the position of the guide sleeve.

 5. Insert the guide sleeve into the capillary jig from the top (see figure 4) until it meets the level of the green disk.
 If needed, secure the guide sleeve in this position using the tan PEEK collars.

 6. Put a little water onto the diamond lapping film disks (orange and white) ONLY!
 The green disk is for polishing PEEK tubing and should only be used dry.

 7. Place the capillary jig over the orange lapping film disk (15 um) with the guide sleeve in the water.

 8. Insert the glass capillary into the guide sleeve, allowing the glass capillary to contact the surface, holding it there with one hand in contact with the lapping film disk.
 Apply only enough pressure to keep the capillary in contact with the lapping film while polishing.

 9. Using the other hand, polish the capillary by moving the jig in a gentle circular motion for a couple of seconds on the orange lapping film disk (see figure 5).
-Pull the capillary up slightly and move to the white lapping film disk (1 um) and repeat to finish the polishing process.
+Then pull the capillary up slightly and move to the white lapping film disk (1 um) and repeat to finish the polishing process.

 10. Remove the capillary from the capillary jig.